ValidMind for model validation 3 — Developing a potential challenger model

 ❌ Minimum Accuracy Logreg Champion

-The Minimum Accuracy test evaluates whether the model's prediction accuracy meets or exceeds a specified threshold, providing a direct measure of overall model correctness.
-The results table presents the model's achieved accuracy score, the minimum threshold set for the test, and the corresponding pass/fail outcome.
+The Minimum Accuracy test evaluates whether the model's prediction accuracy meets or exceeds a specified threshold, providing a direct measure of overall predictive correctness.
+The results table presents the model's observed accuracy score, the minimum threshold applied, and the corresponding pass/fail outcome.
 The model's accuracy score is compared against the threshold to determine if the model satisfies the minimum performance requirement.

 Key insights:

-• Accuracy below threshold: The model achieved an accuracy score of 0.6399, which is below the specified threshold of 0.7.
+• Accuracy score below threshold: The model achieved an accuracy score of 0.6507, which is below the specified threshold of 0.7.

-• Test outcome is Fail: The test result is marked as "Fail," indicating the model did not meet the minimum accuracy requirement.
+• Test outcome is Fail: The test result is marked as "Fail," indicating the model did not meet the minimum accuracy requirement set for this evaluation.

-The results indicate that the model's predictive accuracy falls short of the established minimum threshold, as evidenced by the accuracy score of 0.6399 against a requirement of 0.7.
-This outcome highlights a gap in overall model correctness relative to the defined performance criterion.
+The results indicate that the model's predictive accuracy did not reach the predefined minimum threshold, as evidenced by the observed score of 0.6507 against the 0.7 benchmark.
+This outcome highlights a gap between current model performance and the established accuracy criterion.

 Tables